Essenceia/essenceia.github.io/content/hft/itch.md

 ---
 ## Introduction

-This project is a synthesizable verilog implementation of an `ITCH` message parser involved in receiving exchange data feeds.
+This project is a synthesizable Verilog implementation of an `ITCH` message parser involved in receiving exchange data feeds.

 The majority of this RTL is automatically generated